Navua anticipates risky challenge against unburdened Ba

 “They will be playing very freely, which will make it difficult for us.
 We need to be wise in decision making.”

-Ali adda that his team must be exceptionally critical and constructive in their decision-making to maintain dominance throughout the match.
+Ali adds that his team must be exceptionally critical and constructive in their decision-making to maintain dominance throughout the match.

 Navua understands that an unburdened Ba could play with an intensity and freedom that might surprise.